microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-rolegroup.md

 Represents a named collection of individual roles.

 Transformation of the data is often shaped by each individual user's role within an organization.
-These roles are defined as Reference Definitions.
-Given the number of potential roles, binding each role individual would result in a tedious user experience.
-Role Groups are simply a collection of Role values used to provide a convenient way to reference multiple reference definitions.
-The default role groups are _Students_ and _Staff_.
+These roles are defined as reference definitions.
+Given the number of potential roles, binding each role individually would result in a tedious user experience.
+Role groups are simply a collection of role values that provides a convenient way to reference multiple reference definitions.
+The default role groups are `Students` and `Staff`.

 ## Methods